How to Duplicate My ‘Better’ Emini Charts (14:55)

 Emini Charts with the ‘Better’ indicators.
 Follow this quick guide to duplicate my Emini charts.
 The instructions below are for TradeStation, my recommended charting platform, but should be helpful if you use NinjaTrader or MultiCharts instead.

 For Emini day trading you need to be subscribed to TradeStation’s real-time Emini data feed.
-I subscribe to the CME Data Package #1 that costs $25 per month (as of May 2010).
-All data subscriptions are controlled by logging into your TradeStation account online and selecting “Add/Remove Data or Features”.
+I subscribe to the CME Real-Time Data Package #1 that costs $40 per month (as of February 2014).
+All data subscriptions are controlled by logging into your TradeStation account online and selecting “Software & Data Subscriptions”.

 Then I use the @ES TradeStation symbol that plots the Emini continuous contract.
 For tick charts (e.g. 1,500 tick chart) I plot both day and night sessions – the TradeStation symbol is @ES.
 For minute charts (e.g. 135 minute chart) I plot just the day session – the TradeStation symbol is @ES.D.
 The Format Symbol settings for all charts are: